w3c/ServiceWorker/CONTRIBUTING.md

 To make edits to the design, please send pull requests against the Nightly spec on the master branch.
 We use [bikeshed](https://github.com/tabatkins/bikeshed).
 So, change `docs/index.bs` and submit it with the corresponding bikesheded `index.html`.

 For normative changes, a corresponding [web-platform-tests](https://github.com/w3c/web-platform-tests) PR is highly appreciated.
 Typically, both PRs will be merged at the same time.
 Note that a test change that contradicts the spec should not be merged before the corresponding spec change.
 If testing is not practical, please explain why and if appropriate [file an issue](https://github.com/w3c/web-platform-tests/issues/new) to follow up later.
+Add the `type:untestable` or `type:missing-coverage` label as appropriate.

 Contributions to this repository are intended to become part of Recommendation-track documents governed by the [W3C Patent Policy](http://www.w3.org/Consortium/Patent-Policy-20040205/) and